 Welcome to the new NZFrogs website

 Originally launched in 2007, the NZFrogs website aimed to provide information and resources, supporting research awareness and conservation for New Zealand’s native frogs.
 NZFrogs became a charity in 2023 which was accompanied with a website refresh.
-The new website will continue providing information and resources.
-We have reinstated frog of the week which is a continuation of the @AmphibianPhil frog of the week (#FrogOTW #NZFrogs).
+The new website continues to provide information and resources.
+We have reinstated frog of the week on X (twitter) and Instagram which is a continuation of the @AmphibianPhil frog of the week (#FrogOTW #NZFrogs).
 The NZFrogs team is very excited to embark on this journey as a charity and we hope you enjoy our refreshed website.

 ©Carey Knox